East Caicos has several impressive cave systems. This cave was mined for bat guano.

 The island has been largely uninhabited for the last 100 years.

 There’s a wonderful diversity of landscapes on East Caicos.
 Small brackish water ponds surrounded by sabal palms are sprinkled across the central plains, extensive saline tundra covers much of the southern side of the island, and coastal cliffs stand at Drum Point, the extreme north-eastern point of the island.

 Ponds on the island are home to a wide array of birds, including the threatened West Indian whistling duck and the Caribbean flamingo.

-There’s not much recorded history about East Caicos before the 1800s, but it is known that Taino natives (also known as Lucayans) lived on East Caicos, and actually according to research by famed early 20th century explorer and anthropologist Theodore de Booy, Middle Caicos and East Caicos had the largest Taino indian populations in the entire Bahamas –Turks and Caicos archipelago.
+There’s not much recorded history about East Caicos before the 1800s, yet it is known that Taino natives (also known as Lucayans) lived on East Caicos, and, according to research by famed early 20th century explorer and anthropologist Theodore de Booy, Middle Caicos and East Caicos supported the largest Taino populations in the entire Bahamas –Turks and Caicos archipelago.